 Scarborough was the historic birth place of cliff railways in this country.

-3 passenger carrying funicular railways were built along this special stretch of Yorkshire coastline before anywhere else in the UK.
+Three passenger carrying funicular railways were built along this unique stretch of Yorkshire coastline before anywhere else in the UK.

-The first was the Scarborough Spa Lift, built in 1875 and still carrying passengers today.
+The first was the Scarborough Spa Lift, built in 1875, now owned and operated by Scarborough Borough Council.
 The second was on the North Bay.
 The Queens Parade Cliff Railway was a short-lived endeavour that lasted just 10 years, serving the ill-fated pier that stood briefly on the North Bay .

-Formed in January 1881, the Central Tramway Company is proud to be celebrating its 140th anniversary this year.
+Formed in January 1881, the Central Tramway Company is proud to have celebrated its 140th anniversary last year.